 5. Exogenous Ketones

 So the idea is, taking ketone supplements will raise your blood ketone levels and put you into ketosis – without you changing your diet.
 This is utter poppycock.
 Sure, BHB will raise ketone levels but that doesn't mean it raises them enough to cause clinical ketosis?
-In other words, is a BHB supplement going to do the the same thing as a eating ketogenic diet?
+In other words, is a BHB supplement going to do the same thing as a eating ketogenic diet?
 That has not yet been proven.

-Until companies start pumping money into clinical research – like they do on marketing – I say save your money on exogenous ketone supplements.
+Until companies start pumping money into clinical research – as they do on marketing – I say save your money on exogenous ketone supplements.
 Prove to me they work and then we'll talk.
 Until then, they are not ready for prime time.

 See the Pruvit Keto OS review for more information.

 Supplements touted to improve a man's “performance” have been around for decades.
 Just like the old videotape store, that used to have the porn section in the back, it's my observation male enhancement supplements are also usually located in the back of vitamin stores.
 Coincidence?

 I would never take a male performance supplement because frankly, I don't trust ANY company that makes them.
 Why?
 Over the years, there have been countless recalls of these bogus supplements.
 They are recalled because they contain the drugs:

 - Viagra (Sildenafil)